 The SU also runs a number of events and activities throughout the year, and students can join up and take part in a range of academic and sports societies.

-Our team of Residential Wardens support students living in University owned and managed accommodation.
-Students living in this accommodation can contact the Residential Warden Team outside of normal University hours to receive support and advice about any issues that may arise.
+Our Residence Life Team support students living in University owned and managed accommodation.
+Students living in this accommodation can contact the Residence Life Team outside of normal University hours to receive support and advice about any issues that may arise.

 As well as being a friendly face and point of contact, the Team offers a programme of events and activities to help you make new friends and keep in contact with other students.